-- Context: Conditions in which something exists or occurs (Merriam-Webster); the circumstances that form the setting for an event, statement, idea and in terms of which it can be fully understood and assessed (Dictionary.com). - Degree of Credibility: Acknowledgement that some sources are more accurate than others.
-Endure scrutiny through authority in the field (TCC Faculty). - Probative Value: Sufficient and relative facts or data to prove/support the issue, establish the existence of other facts, and weighed against alternative points of view.
-Evaluates the strengths and relevance of arguments on a particular question or issue within a given context (adapted from the Stanford Encyclopedia of Philosophy).

-- Rationale: An explanation of controlling principles, opinion, belief, practice or phenomena; an underlying reason (Merriam-Webster). - Reasoning: The process of thinking about something in a logical way to form a conclusion or judgement (Merriam-Webster).
+- Context: Conditions in which something exists or occurs (Merriam-Webster); the circumstances that form the setting for an event, statement, or idea in terms of which it can be fully understood and assessed (Dictionary.com). - Degree of Credibility: Recognition that some sources are more accurate than others and can endure scrutiny by authority in the field (TCC Faculty). - Probative Value: Makes use of sufficient and relative facts or data to prove/support the issue, establish the existence of other facts, and weigh against alternative points of view.
+Evaluates the strengths and relevance of arguments on a particular question or issue within a given context (adapted from the Stanford Encyclopedia of Philosophy). - Rationale: An explanation of controlling principles of opinion, belief, practice, or phenomena; an underlying reason (Merriam-Webster). - Reasoning: The process of thinking about something in a logical way to form a conclusion or judgement (Merriam-Webster).